medikoo/code-file-nav/README.md

 ## Current available commands

+- `..`
+  - Moves the view up by one directory
 - `> New file`
   - Prompts you for a new file name and write an empty file to the current folder
 - `> New folder`